KevinAst/visualize-it/docs/visualize-it.md

   - Each component is a visual representation of a single Data Node (in our master model)
     * Each component has a mapping to reference the underlying single Data Node
-  - Each view is NOT required to visualize the entire model ... this allows us to focus some "fuctional" subset of interest
+  - Each view is NOT required to visualize the entire model ... this allows us to focus some "functional" subset of interest
     * We may decide to support a "Master" view, that is required to have ALL nodes in the model ... this would provide us with the technique to setup our overall complete model